Wales

 The 22 local authorities in Wales are single-tier councils responsible for all local services, including education, planning, social services, and waste management.
 They range from large cities such as Cardiff, Swansea, and Newport to rural counties like Powys and Ceredigion.

-Local Authority District (LAD) is a statistical geography used by the ONS to describe areas governed by local authorities.
-LADs include: Non-metropolitan districts (often called district councils); Metropolitan districts; London boroughs; Unitary authorities; Council areas in Scotland; Local government districts in Northern Ireland.
-In total, there are around 360+ LADs across the UK.
+A Local Authority District (LAD) is a statistical geography used by the Office for National Statistics (ONS) to describe areas governed by local authorities.
+LADs include non-metropolitan districts (often called district councils), metropolitan districts, London boroughs, unitary authorities, council areas in Scotland, and local government districts in Northern Ireland.
+In total, there are 361 Local Authority Districts across the UK.
+A full nationwide list is available in the List of all Local Authority Districts in the UK.

 International Territorial Levels in Wales Region